hiperhealth/hiperhealth/docs/informed_consent.md

 ## 6. Confidentiality and Data Protection

+We take your privacy seriously and will implement strict safeguards to protect your information.

-- Personal identifiers (e.g., name, address) will be removed or replaced with a study code.
+- **De-identification:** Personal identifiers (e.g., name, address) will be removed or replaced with a study code.
-- Data will be retained for [insert duration according to law/IRB] or until the completion of the study, then securely destroyed or archived in de-identified form.
+- **Data retention:** Data will be retained for an undetermined period, or for a maximum of 10 years, then securely destroyed or archived in de-identified form.
+- **Access control:** Only authorized personnel will access your information.
+Access is role-based (least privilege), logged, and audited.
+- **Data security:** Data will be encrypted in transit and at rest.
+Regular security assessments are performed.
+- **Data sharing:** Data may be shared with approved research partners or institutions under strict confidentiality agreements and Data Use Agreements where applicable.
-- International transfers will follow appropriate safeguards (e.g., Standard Contractual Clauses, Transfer Impact Assessment), and participants can request copies.
+- **International transfers:** Transfers of data outside your country will follow appropriate safeguards (e.g., Standard Contractual Clauses, Transfer Impact Assessment).
+Participants can request copies.
-- All use of your information will comply with applicable privacy laws (e.g., HIPAA, GDPR).
+- **Compliance:** All use of your information will comply with applicable privacy laws (e.g., HIPAA, GDPR).
-- **Note:** Copies of SCCs may be redacted to protect confidential or commercially sensitive information.
+- **Sensitive information:** Agreements with research partners may be partially redacted to protect confidential or commercially sensitive information.

+> ⚠️ **Note:** Despite these measures, there is a small risk that someone could identify you from shared data.

 ---